PFAS and the Camas Water System

 Appreciate the response to my request.
 I would suggest the City and Utilities turn off every sprinkler that is watering public green space to limit the need for Well 13 water.
 Since I do not have yard sprinklers, I shall do my part and ask City to do the same.

-marklabar asked 7 months ago
+marklabar asked over 1 year ago

 Thank you for using Engage Camas, and thank you for your comment and suggestion.
 This has been shared with staff.